 The penalty is:

-A person who unjustifiably causes a horse to draw a vehicle upon any plank road, turnpike, or public highway may be prosecuted for a misdemeanor.
+Unjustifiably causing a horse to draw a vehicle upon any plank road, turnpike, or public highway is a misdemeanor.
 The penalty is:

-A person who carries (or causes to be carried) an animal in any vessel or vehicle in a cruel or inhuman manner, or so as to produce torture, faces misdemeanor charges.
-A Nevada judge may sentence the defendant to:
+Carrying – or causing to be carried – an animal in any vessel or vehicle in a cruel or inhuman manner (or so as to produce torture) is a misdemeanor.
+Penalties include:

 NRS 202.487 makes it a misdemeanor to leave pets unattended in cars in dangerous conditions, such as extreme heat or cold.
 Penalties include:

-To report animal abuse in Nevada, call the local animal control agency:
+To report animal abuse in Nevada, call the local animal control agency.
+The following table shows their phone numbers.

 Clark County | 702-455-7710 |